The New School: Name

-From its founding in 1919 by progressive New York educators, largely former Columbia University faculty that objected to a mandatory loyalty oath, and for most of its history, the university was known as The New School for Social Research.
+From its founding in 1919 to 1997, the university was known as The New School for Social Research.
 Between 1997 and 2005 it was known as New School University.
 The university and each of its colleges were renamed in 2005.

-The New School established the University in Exile and the École libre des hautes études in 1933 as a graduate division to serve as an academic haven for scholars escaping from Nazi Germany among other adversarial regimes in Europe.
+The New School established the University in Exile and the École libre des hautes études in 1933.
+It was designed as a graduate division for largely Jewish scholars escaping from Nazi Germany and other adversarial regimes in Europe.
 In 1934, the University in Exile was chartered by New York State and its name was changed to the Graduate Faculty of Political and Social Science.
 In 2005, it adopted what had initially been the name of the whole institution, the New School for Social Research, while the larger institution was renamed The New School.